Philip K. Dick

-In 2005, Time named Ubik (1969) one of the hundred greatest English-language novels published since 1923.
+In 2005, Time magazine named Ubik (1969) one of the hundred greatest English-language novels published since 1923.
 In 2007, Dick became the first science fiction writer included in The Library of America series.

 Early life

-Dick and his twin sister, Jane Charlotte Dick, were born six weeks prematurely on December 16, 1928, in Chicago, Illinois, to Dorothy (née Kindred; 1900–1978) and Joseph Edgar Dick (1899–1985), who worked for the United States Department of Agriculture.
+Philip Kindred Dick and his twin sister, Jane Charlotte Dick, were born six weeks prematurely on December 16, 1928, in Chicago, Illinois, to Dorothy (née Kindred; 1900–1978) and Joseph Edgar Dick (1899–1985), who worked for the United States Department of Agriculture.
 His paternal grandparents were Irish.
 Jane's death on January 26, 1929, six weeks after their birth, profoundly affected Philip's life, leading to the recurrent motif of the "phantom twin" in his books.

 Dick's family later moved to the San Francisco Bay Area.
 When he was five, his father was transferred to Reno, Nevada, and when Dorothy refused to move, she and Joseph divorced.
 Both fought for custody of Philip, which was awarded to Dorothy.
-Determined to raise Philip alone, she took a job in Washington, D.C. and moved there with her son.
+Determined to raise Philip alone, she took a job in Washington, D.C., and moved there with her son.
 Philip was enrolled at John Eaton Elementary School (1936–1938), completing the second through fourth grades.
 His lowest grade was a "C" in Written Composition, although a teacher said he "shows interest and ability in story telling".
 He was educated in Quaker schools.
 In June 1938, Dorothy and Philip returned to California, and it was around this time that he became interested in science fiction.
 Dick stated that he read his first science fiction magazine, Stirring Science Stories, in 1940.

 Dick attended Berkeley High School in Berkeley, California.
 He and fellow science fiction author Ursula K. Le Guin were members of the class of 1947 but did not know each other at the time.
 He claimed to have hosted a classical music program on KSMO Radio in 1947.
 From 1948 to 1952, he worked at Art Music Company, a record store on Telegraph Avenue.